Bradley D. Simon: Alan Hevesi: 2007-2012

-Trump litigation
+Trump litigation: 2015-2018

-Simon is representing New York real estate developer Jody Kriss in a one hundred million dollar RICO action involving several Trump properties in New York, Florida and Arizona.
-The suit, pending in the United States District Court for the Southern District of New York is against Bayrock Group, a real estate development firm which partnered with President Trump in various real estate projects and one of Bayrock's principals, Felix Sater, the Russian businessman at the epicenter of the Trump Russia inquiry.
+Simon represented New York real estate developer Jody Kriss in a one hundred million dollar RICO action involving several Trump properties in New York, Florida and Arizona.
+The suit, pending in the United States District Court for the Southern District of New York was against Bayrock Group, a real estate development firm which partnered with former president Donald Trump in various real estate projects and one of Bayrock's principals, Felix Sater, the Russian businessman at the epicenter of the Trump Russia inquiry.